 If you are already enrolled you should complete the Registration as an overseas elector form.

-If you don’t have a driver’s licence or passport please use the paper form.
+If you don’t have any of the above forms of identification, please use the paper form.

 You must enrol for the address where: